proshian/neuroswipe/README.md

 This concept of swipe point embeddings holds true for both: methods presented here and those found in the literature.

 > [!NOTE]
-> "SP" in the sections below stands for Swipe Point.
+> "SPE" in the sections below stands for Swipe Point mbedding.

-#### SP Embedding that uses the nearest key embedding (My Nearest SP Embedding)
+#### SPE that uses the nearest key embedding (My Nearest SPE)

 This method is the same as indiswipe method but uses second derivatives alongside with other features.